 How the process works

-After we accept your application to the VCP, we assign a site manager to your cleanup project as your primary point of contact.
-You provide the site manager with documentation of your cleanup.
-After submitting your document with a completed request for opinion form, the site manager will review the documentation and issue an opinion on whether your cleanup or proposed cleanup meets MTCA requirements.
+After we accept your application to the VCP, we assign a cleanup project manager to your project as your primary point of contact.
+You provide the cleanup project manager with documentation of your cleanup.
+After submitting your document with a completed request for opinion form, the cleanup project manager will review the documentation and issue an opinion on whether your cleanup or proposed cleanup meets MTCA requirements.